Get Help Today(855) 593-1695

 Being high on Ecstasy is referred to as “rolling” because the sensations the drug causes come in “waves.”
-It takes about an hour for the drug to kick in, and once it does, you get a snowball effect.
-The drug will intensify quickly and stay at this state for hours, making it seem like there is no end, just like a snowball effect.
+It takes about an hour for the drug to kick in, and once it does, the drug will intensify quickly and stay at this state for hours, making it seem like there is no end, just like a snowball effect.

 Molly is a very common form of MDMA.
 The difference between Ecstasy and Molly is that Ecstasy is bound into a pill where Molly is a powder that is put into an empty capsule or liquid, known as “Molly water.”

 Ecstasy is frequently combined with other chemicals such as Ketamine, PCP, and MDA, meaning any pill may have a questionable makeup.
 Color largely determines the purity of the drug, along with the imprint, or “branding” on the surface.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.